rmurphey/jqfundamentals/README.txt

    * attr
    * val
    * NOTE: add blocks of html all at once, not one element at a time
-   * EXERCISE: make all links open in a new window
-   * EXERCISE: create a table of contents for the page
- * Traversing
-   * next/prev
-   * parents, closest, children, siblings
-   * EXERCISE: change the content of all the children of an element
  * Events
    * convenience methods (click, mouseover, mouseout, focus, blur, etc.)
    * combination methods (hover, one, toggle)
    * bind and trigger
-   * EXERCISE: make clicking on a headilne hide the next element
-   * EXERCISE: add/remove a class on an element on hover
-   * EXERCISE: use the label for an input as hint text; clear hint on focus
  * Effects
    * built-in effects
      * show/hide